Electrical transformers are one of the most important electrical devices in the power system.

 The gas cushion is separated from transformer oil by membranes, which means transformer oil has a gas layer on the upper side of the oil tank; normally, nitrogen gas is used in gas cushion because nitrogen gas has properties as a cooling agent, and it’s also non-flammable gas, so the gas cushion is used to compensate the volume variation due to heat in hermetically sealed transformers.

-Do hermetically sealed transformers have Buchholz relay?
+Do hermetically sealed transformers have Buchholz relays?

-No, hermetically sealed transformers have not Buchholz relay, because in this type of transformers, additional space for oil is maintained inside the tank, and Buchholz relay serves as a protection device affixed to (some) power transformers.
-It is equipped with an overhead reservoir for an oil called “conservator “so it’s clear Buchholz relay is used with conservator type transformer, not hermetically sealed transformer.
+No, hermetically sealed transformers do have not a Buchholz relay, because in this type of transformer, additional space for oil is maintained inside the tank, and the Buchholz relay serves as a protection device affixed to (some) power transformers.

 The gas Nitrogen can be described as an inert one used for cooling purposes and oil protection from environmental conditions.